 How do I modify my employee’s position?

-To adjust an employee’s position, Steve suggests looking at their current role.
+To adjust an employee’s position, Summers suggests looking at their current role.
 Take their physician’s recommendations into consideration as you look at each job duty.
 Which actions can they still perform?
 Can they continue to do their job, but with the aid of a stool or chair?
 Determine which duties can be slightly changed to help them succeed.

 What if my employee’s position can’t be modified?